Algebraic File Synchronization: Adequacy and Completeness: Update Detection

-\begin{mylem} Given a set of commands that does not contain assertion commands, and which can be applied to a filesystem in some order without breaking it, and which contains commands on $n$ and $\nn$ where $\nn\descendant n$, then the set must also contain a command on each node between $n$ and $\nn$. \end{mylem} \begin{proof} Without loss of generality, we can assume that $\nn\neq\parent(n)$.
+\begin{mylem}\mlabel{connected_changes} Given a set of commands that does not contain assertion commands, and which can be applied to a filesystem in some order without breaking it, and which contains commands on $\nn$ and $n$ where $\nn\descendant n$, then the set must also contain a command on each node between $\nn$ and $n$. \end{mylem} \begin{proof} Without loss of generality, we can assume that $\nn\neq\parent(n)$.
 We prove that under the given conditions, the set must contain a command on $\parent(n)$.
 Then, by reapplying this result, we know that the set must contain commands on every ancestor of $n$ up to $\nn$.

-Furthermore, we prove this proposition for sequences, not sets, as if all sequences must contain a command on $\parent(n)$, then so must a set because otherwise there would be no order in which it can be applied to any filesystem.
+Furthermore, we prove this proposition for sequences, not sets, as if all sequences must contain a command on $\parent(n)$, then so must all sets because otherwise there would be no order in which the commands they contain could be applied to a filesystem.

 Let $A$ be a sequence that satisfies the conditions; we therefore know that it contains a command $\cxynv$ on $n$ and another command $\czwnnv$ on $\nn$.
-We use an indirect proof and assume that there are no commands on $\parent(n)$ in $A$.
+By contradiction assume that there are no commands on $\parent(n)$ in $A$.
 Next, we create a new sequence $A'\equiv A$ in which $\cxynv$ and $\czwnnv$ are next to each other.
 If they are already next to each other in $A$, there is nothing to do.
 Otherwise, consider the command next to $\cxynv$ in the direction where $\czwnnv$ is.
 Let this command be $\cqrmv$.
 If $\czwnnv$ is to the right, then $A$ looks like the following:

 If $n\unrel m$, then swap $\cxynv$ and $\cqrmv$.
 Based on Rule\nobreakspace \ref {ax_separate_commute} we know that the new sequence is equivalent to $A$.
 Otherwise, we know $m\neq\parent(n)$ as there are no commands on $\parent(n)$, and so from Rule\nobreakspace \ref {ax_distantrel_breaks} we get $A\equiv\cbrk$ which contradicts our assumptions.
-(Note that $A$ cannot contains assertion commands.)
+(Note that $A$ does not contain assertion commands.)
 By repeating this step we can therefore convert $A$ into $A'$ where $\cxynv$ and $\czwnnv$ are neighboring commands.
 However, then Rule\nobreakspace \ref {ax_distantrel_breaks} applies to the sequence and therefore $A\equiv A'\equiv\cbrk$ which is again a contradiction. \end{proof}